hgryoo/cubrid-manual/en/admin/admin_utils.rst

 .. option:: --db-volume-size=SIZE

     This option specifies the size of the database volume that will be created first.
-The default value is the value of the system parameter **db_volume_size**.
-You can set units as K, M, G and T, which stand for kilobytes (KB), megabytes (MB), gigabytes (GB), and terabytes (TB) respectively; if you omit the unit, bytes will be applied.
-The size of the database is always rounded up to 64 disk sectors, which depends on the size of a page and can be 16M, 32M or 64M for page size 4k, 8k and 16k respectively.
+The default value is the value of the system parameter **db_volume_size**, and the minimum value is 20M.
+You can set units as K, M, G and T, which stand for kilobytes (KB), megabytes (MB), gigabytes (GB), and terabytes (TB) respectively.
+If you omit the unit, bytes will be applied.

     The following example shows how to create a database named *testdb* and assign 512 MB to its first volume. ::